No self-respecting angler will leave the house for a day of fishing without a good-quality knife.

-Always clean your fishing knives (and other fishing gear) as soon as you can – to prevent nasty odors and bacterial build up.
+Always clean your fishing knives (and other fishing gear) ASAP – to prevent nasty odors and bacterial build up.

-Thoroughly dry your knife using paper towels – even if the blade has been treated with anti-corrosion technology.
-You don’t want water to stay on or near the blade any longer than necessary.
+Thoroughly dry your knife using paper towels – you don’t want water to stay on or near the blade any longer than necessary.

 Return your knife to its sheath or pouch if it has one, or consider a chef’s roll bag as the best possible knife storage option.

 What is the best length for a fishing knife?

 Again, it depends on its use.